Puglia Itinerary: What to do and see?

 Then take the car back to Lecce.
 I advise you to park your car in the car park next to the cemetery.
 It costs only € 2 for the day and is located a hundred meters from Porta Napoli, the main gateway to the historic center.

-Lecce being considered THE baroque city of Italy, it is extremely rich in historical monuments .
-Almost all of them were built with Lecce stone , a very soft limestone, which gives a nice harmony to the whole old town.
-It is one of the must see places in Puglia in 1 week.
+Lecce being considered THE baroque city of Italy, it is extremely rich in historical monuments.
+Almost all of them were built with Lecce stone, a very soft limestone, which gives a nice harmony to the whole old town.
+It is one of the must see places in 1 week Puglia itinerary.

 Continue your visit to Lecce by visiting the other emblematic square, Piazza del Duomo.
 You will be impressed by its size and size.